xwin/savelayout/README.md

 ## Save and restore window layout
 This script is originated from this [askubuntu.com post](https://askubuntu.com/questions/193569/is-there-a-way-to-store-the-current-desktop-layout).
 Calibration function was added to determine offsets to correct for window manger elements.
 The offsets are applied when saving windows so the restored windows end up in the same position.
-The ability to save desktop number is also added although it is not yet restored.
+Added the ability to save and restore desktop number.

 ### Requirements
 This script is using python3 syntax so python3 is required to run it.
 The script is using **wmctrl** and **ps** utilities and these should installed by default on any system.
 If they are not installed, on Ubuntu or Debian use